Jackdaniels12/Relay-Control-anything/README.md

 # Relay-Control-anything
-Control a Raspberry PI and a Relay with intranet / Amazon Echo / Google home
+Control a Raspberry PI and a Relay with intranet / Amazon Echo

 I used this image to start